dorjeduck/minbpe.mojo/README.md

 - 2024.06.07
   - Update to Mojo 24.4
-  - Performance improvements: Application speed doubled thanks to new features of [CompactDict](https://github.com/mzaks/compact-dict)
+  - Performance improvement thanks to new features of [CompactDict](https://github.com/mzaks/compact-dict)
 - 2024.05.14
   - Status: Beta
   - Performance improvements